-• School Cash Online, an online cash management system for schools, was adopted by 71.87% of students.
+School Cash Online, an online cash management system for schools, was adopted by 71.87% of students.
 More than 21,000 students have enrolled in the program.
 The system enables parents to pay for incidentals such as school trips, school lunches and spirit wear, electronically.

 - An online subscription service enabled parents and members of the public to receive email updates on HWCDSB and school website news, including inclement weather notices. - SchoolConnects SafeArrival, an online solution for reporting and tracking student absences, was implemented in September 2016 at all HWCDSB elementary schools.
 The system enables parents to receive notifications by phone, text or email.
-The program will be extended to secondary schools in September 2018. - tive news or notices to parents/guardians through a synchronized SchoolConnects/Synrevoice blast.
+The program will be extended to secondary schools in September 2018. - HWCDSB schools are able to communicate time sensitive news or notices to parents/guardians through a synchronized SchoolConnects/Synrevoice blast.